 An amazing thing about Budapest is how easy it is to escape into nature.
 Margaret Island, located on the Danube, is in the middle of the city, yet it feels like a far-away oasis.
 So whether you are looking for a peaceful afternoon of people-watching, or running trails, this is the place to go.

 Venture out to Lake Balaton for a fantastic day trip only two hours away from Budapest.
 It is the biggest lake in Central Europe and one of the top resort towns in Hungary.
 Whether you are looking for a day trip or a getaway, there are chic beachfront hotels and small romantic towns ready to house you.
 We recommend spending at least one night in the area as there is so much to explore around the lake.
-Start your day discovering the hiking trails and wetlands at Balaton Uplands National Park and finish with a sunset wine tasting at some of the best Hungarian vineyards in the area.
+Start your day discovering the hiking trails and wetlands at Balaton Uplands National Park.
+Finish with a sunset wine tasting at some of the best Hungarian vineyards in the area.

 Pro tip: the small town Tihany on the Lake Balaton peninsula glazes over with lavender fields in the summer.
 This beautiful sight of purple against the lake’s edge draws thousands of visitors to the annual Lavender Festival.